-Under Arizona Law, private employment agencies that charge a fee to an applicant are required to be licensed and regulated by the Labor Department.
-The Labor Department investigates the background of each firm applying for a license.
-Based on this investigation, the Industrial Commission's Employment Advisory Council recommends approval or denial of a license to the Commission.
-The Commission administratively approves or denies the license.
-An appeal of the administrative decision may be made before the five-member Commission through an administrative hearing.
-The Commission's decision is appealable to the Superior Court.
+In the past, under Arizona Law, private employment Model & Talent agencies charged fees to applicants who were required to be licensed and regulated by the Labor Department.
+The Labor Department investigated the background of each firm applying for a license.
+The Industrial Commission's Employment Advisory Council recommended approval or denial of a license to the Commission.
+The Commission administratively approved or denied the license.